kant/Deep-Neural-Network-Implementation/README.md

 Some down to numpy implementation of a basic neural network in build

 ## Some Crazy Ideas:
+Feel free to clone and try out those ideas!

 ### Neural Network Architure:
   1. Some weird way to link neurons, like the current layer get input from all layers before.
 A full version of ResNet that each later take all values from all previous layers.
 Potentially add some convolution layers to reduce the parameters.
 An implementation with TensorFlow is [here](https://github.com/shansixiong/Deep-Neural-Network-Implementation/tree/master/random_ideas/FNN).